nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/concepts-self-assessment.md

 ## Instructions

 ### Create the Project
-1. Create a new console application project named `BrassAndPoem` using the dotnet CLI.
+1. Create a new repo in GH from the [template repo](https://github.com/Nashville-Software-School-Assessments/BrassAndPoemBook1)
+1. Clone your new repo to your local machine
+1. For the rest of these instructions, the files will be referring to files inside the `BrassAndPoem` folder.
+You can look at the `BrassAndPoem.Tests` folder if you wish, but you do not need to modify any code there.

 ## Define the ProductType Class
 a.
-Create a new file named ProductType.cs.
+Inside the ProductType.cs file, create a class named ProductType.
 b.
-Inside the ProductType.cs file, create a class named ProductType.
-c.
 Add the following property to the ProductType class:

 * Title (string): Represents the title of the product type.
 * Id (int) : Represents a unique Id for the product type

 ### Define the Product Class
 a.
-Create a new file named Product.cs.
+Inside the Product.cs file, create a class named Product.
 b.
-Inside the Product.cs file, create a class named Product.
-c.
 Add the following properties to the Product class:
 * Name (string): Represents the name of the product.
 * Price (decimal): Represents the price of the product.
 * ProductTypeId (int): Represents the id for the product's product type